ryanstraits/ryanstraits.github.io/_posts/2015-07-21-growing-up-getting-older-part1.md

 Your 30's reveal that--like some cruel plot twist early in the 2nd act--your body has just been out to betray you all along.
 It's slowly been switching from your side to the one of some unknowable, unrepentant force of evil.
 And no matter how hard you try to coax and convince it, it's just not coming back.

 Things that you used to enjoy--like sleeping in, eating, showering, and pick-up games of any sport--now become reflections on your fragility.
 I can't sleep-in past 8AM now without my back feeling like it's going to dislodge a vertebrae.
-Eating becomes a tally of how many pounds a meal will add to my waistline and how many miles are required to run/bike it off.
+Eating becomes a tally of how many pounds a meal will add to my waistline and how many miles are required to run/bike them off.
 Showering enters a whole new level of creepiness now as you horrifically gaze in the mirror at this saggier, hairier, alternate-reality version of your 20 year-old-self staring back at you.
 And this happens everyday.

 And, well, you just *hurt* after any and all prolonged periods of activity now.

 You hurt a lot.

 But obviously, there is a richness to this stage of aging that I've been skirting.
 For all the fresh wrinkles, new aches and extra pounds, there's an airy plateau of transcendence that can only be reached once you crest that first hill of your 30's.
 A plateau that gives you a clearer view of your life and how little of it you actually have left.

 I've made it this far and my body is still intact.
 I have the majority of my hair, more brown than greys and still some bounce in my step.
-I managed to snag a wife before I hit 30, so really, there's no one left to impress.
+I managed to snag a wife before I hit 30, so really, there's no one left to impress (don't tell her that).

 What do I have to worry about?
 Just squeezing every ounce of life out of this old thing that I can in the next 50 years or so, that's all.

 It's not rosy but I think having a firm grasp on your finality is a good thing.
 It makes you try harder, push deeper, and commit more fully.
 You are much less likely to half-ass your way through life when you have an achy back or a creaky knee constantly reminding you that your body is trending in a downward direction.